-It is best if you work on the principle that two or three healthy hatchling from a dozen eggs is a realistic goal with all other factors being equal.
-Generally, it is a realistic goal to have 2-3 hatchlings/chickens per dozen eggs, especially for a breed/colour that you normally couldn’t access using other methods (no breeders nearby or poor quality and you are looking to have high quality stock).
+It is best if you work on the principle that one chick hatching from a dozen eggs is a realistic goal with all other factors being equal.
+Especially for a breed/colour that you normally couldn’t access using other methods (no breeders nearby or poor quality and you are looking to have high quality stock).
 Although this does seem low, it is a risk that buyers need to be understand to avoid disappointment due to overly high expectations.
 As a general rule, a dozen eggs are around the same price as a point of lay pullet of the breed you are hatching.

-As we have outline above, there are a lot of factors which impact the hatch rate of the fertile eggs other than the breeders issues.
+As we have outlined above, there are a lot of factors which impact the hatch rate of the fertile eggs other than the breeders issues.
 It is common practice that sellers of fertile eggs take no responsibility for eggs once they have left their care as it is up to the purchaser to be aware of the risks involved.

 What to do with the inevitable roosters?